List of superlative Academy Award winners and nominees: Combined Academy Awards for Best Actress in a Leading Role and Best Actress in a Supporting Role

-Note: Walt Disney is the highest-earning individual with wins and nominations in any category in the Academy Awards, with fifty-nine nominations and twenty-two Oscar wins (as well as four Honorary Awards), including a record four in one year.
+Note: Walt Disney is the highest-earning individual with wins and nominations in any category in the Academy Awards, with fifty-nine nominations and twenty-two Oscar wins (as well as four Honorary Awards), including a record four in one year—which was tied by Sean Baker for Anora in 2025.

 Performances of the same character

 Nominated performances of the same character by different actors or in different films.